balcsida/NoQCNoLife/README.md

 This application lets you control the **Bose QuietComfort 35** from macOS.
 It lives in your menu bar and allows you to check the battery level and adjust the noise-cancelling level.

-QuietComfort 35 headphones have become indispensable to my daily life.
+Originally created by **Shun Ito** in 2021, this project is now maintained by **Dávid Balatoni (balcsida)** as of 2025.

-While similar functions exist in the smartphone app, I spend most of my time using the headphones while connected to my Mac, so I built this app.
+QuietComfort 35 headphones have become indispensable to many users' daily lives.

-The app has been tested on the QuietComfort 35.
+While similar functions exist in the smartphone app, this Mac app provides convenient access to headphone controls directly from the menu bar.

-It will probably work on the QuietComfort 35 Series II, but I can’t guarantee it.
+The app has been tested on both QuietComfort 35 and QuietComfort 35 Series II.
-Other models are not supported.
+Other supported models are listed below.

-This is an unofficial project; I have not obtained permission from any of the relevant parties—sorry!
+This is an unofficial project; we have not obtained permission from any of the relevant parties.

 ![Screenshot when QuietComfort 35 is connected](https://ll0s0ll.github.io/no-qc-no-life/img/screenshot_qc35.png "Screenshot when QuietComfort 35 is connected")